-Outside of seeing the cherry blossoms, eating sannakji was the one thing that I was most excited about on this trip.
+Outside of seeing the cherry blossoms, eating sannakji or “live” octopus was the one thing I was most excited about on this trip.
 I couldn’t wait to try it.

 If you’ve never heard of sannakji before, it’s basically just octopus sashimi.
 Sounds innocuous enough right?
 What makes it so notorious though is that the tentacles are still squirming when the octopus is served to you.
 Bought live before being chopped up and served raw on a plate, the tentacles continue to wriggle about for a long time despite being detached from the octopus’ body.
 Kinda like a gecko’s dropped tail I guess.